Heisman front-runner? Trask, No. 6 Florida thump Hogs 63-35

 He also became the fourth in the Football Bowl Subdivision since 1996 to throw four or more TDs in six consecutive games in a single season.
 The list includes Colt Brennan (Hawaii, 9 in 2006), Graham Harrell (Texas Tech, 6 in 2007) and Logan Woodside (Toledo, 6 in 2016).

-His six TDs against Arkansas went to four different receivers: Trevon Grimes (twice), Keon Zipperer (twice), Justin Shorter and Jacob Copeland as the Gators torched what had been the SEC’s second-ranked pass defense.

-Trask had time in the pocket thanks to a complementary ground game and plenty of open options despite playing without dynamic tight end Kyle Pitts, who could miss multiple games because of concussion-related issues.
+Trask had time in the pocket thanks to a complementary ground game and plenty of open options despite playing without dynamic tight end Kyle Pitts, who will miss another game following a concussion and nose surgery that stemmed from a viscous hit against Georgia.

-They showed no signs of a letdown following an emotional victory against rival Georgia.
+His six TDs went to four different receivers: Trevon Grimes (twice), Keon Zipperer (twice), Justin Shorter and Jacob Copeland.
+The Gators showed no signs of a letdown following that emotional victory against the rival Bulldogs.

 Franks’ return may have had a little to do with it.

-Florida defenders wanted a piece of him and Trask surely wanted to prove coach Dan Mullen made the right call by sticking with him over Franks.
+Florida defenders wanted a piece of him and Trask surely wanted to prove Mullen made the right call by sticking with him over Franks.

 Franks completed a 47-yard touchdown pass on his opening drive and pointed to the Florida sideline as he ran to celebrate with teammates.
 But he did little else the rest of the night and ended up in the locker room in the third quarter with a left hand/wrist injury.